-Yet, numerous other blockchains have been becoming increasingly popular within the NFT space.
+Yet, numerous other blockchains have grown in popularity within the NFT space.
 Considering the high transaction costs and environmental impact that the Ethereum blockchain presents, crypto-artists and NFT enthusiasts have continued to seek out new places to mint and trade NFTs.

-But there are several things to consider when choosing what blockchain to mint on.
+But there are several crucial factors to consider when choosing what blockchain to mint on.
 Some of the most important points are network size, creator costs, consumer spending habits, security, and community input.
-So to provide a bit of clarity to the widespread and fast-paced world of web3 tech, we’ve created a high-level summary of blockchains for NFTs.
+So to provide a bit of clarity to the widespread and fast-paced world of Web3 tech, we’ve created a high-level summary of blockchains for NFTs.

 Which blockchains support NFTs

-The most popular blockchain for NFTs is currently Ethereum.
-It’s highly decentralized and provides all the financial and legal services one typically needs for transactions without the need for any intermediaries.
+Despite mounting competition, Ethereum remains the most popular NFT blockchain.
+The reasons are abundant: as a highly decentralized blockchain, it provides all the financial and legal services one typically needs for transactions without requiring intermediaries.
 It also houses some of the most popular NFT marketplaces (OpenSea), NFT projects (CryptoPunks and the Bored Ape Yacht Club), and NFT artists (Pak and Beeple).

-For a greener alternative, consider the Tezos blockchain.
-Tezos rose to popularity towards the beginning of 2021.
-One of the first marketplaces on the blockchain, Hic et Nunc, was heralded as being an economic alternative to Ethereum-centric marketplaces till the platform shut down on Nov.
-14, 2021.
+One of the first marketplaces on the blockchain, Hic et Nunc, was heralded as an economic alternative to Ethereum-centric marketplaces — until the platform shut down on November 14, 2021.

 Tezos is a great place to start for those looking to mint batches of NFTs or large-scale collections.
 Currently, Objkt is the largest and most popular marketplace on the Tezos chain.

-Flow is a high-performance blockchain geared specifically towards creating NFTs, games, and decentralized apps (dApps).
+Flow is a high-performance blockchain designed specifically for creating NFTs, games, and decentralized apps (dApps).
 In stark contrast to general-purpose blockchains like Ethereum, Flow is built with scalability in mind, meaning billions of people could potentially interact with NFTs on the blockchain.

 Aside from Blocktobay (a popular Flow-native NFT marketplace), Flow NFTs are tradeable via OpenSea, Rarible, Foundation, and many other platforms.
 Flow has become a popular place for sporting NFTs, as organizations like the NBA, NFL, UFC, and more have launched their own marketplaces on the blockchain.
 Yet, similar to Solana, Flow isn’t as widely used as Ethereum, resulting in fewer NFT marketplaces and fewer people trading on the blockchain.